 Smith Optics

-Smith Elite's ballistic spectacle with the PivLock interchangeable lens system, MIL-PRF-32432 plus ANSI Z87.1, and a wide field of view shaped for a more sport-style fit than the typical military spectacle.
+Smith Elite's ballistic spectacle with the PivLock interchangeable lens system, MIL-PRF-31013 plus ANSI Z87.1, and a wide field of view shaped for a more sport-style fit than the typical military spectacle.

 Smith Optics' Elite Aegis Echo II is the only spectacle in this category that genuinely solved the lens-swap problem.
 The PivLock system uses a single pivot point at each temple: rotate the lens away from the frame, click in the new lens, done.
 The whole exchange takes under five seconds, with no risk of dropping a lens, fingerprinting it, or stripping a small frame screw the way Crossbow and Crosshair owners eventually do.

-Optical glass meets MIL-PRF-32432 for ballistic fragmentation and ANSI Z87.1 for high-velocity impact, both with anti-fog and anti-scratch coatings standard.
-The TR90 frame is lighter than the Oakley M Frame and sits closer to a sport sunglass than a military spectacle, which is either a feature or a bug depending on your preferences.
+Optical glass meets MIL-PRF-31013 for ballistic protection and ANSI Z87.1 for high-velocity impact, both with anti-fog and anti-scratch coatings standard.
+The frame sits closer to a sport sunglass than a military spectacle, which is either a feature or a bug depending on your preferences.
 Lens shapes are wider than ESS but smaller than the StingerHawk Large.

-At ~$90, the Aegis Echo II is the right pick for hunters who shift between dawn, midday, and dusk lenses on the same outing, or for shooters who keep a spare lens in the truck for changing weather.
+At ~$90, the Aegis Echo II is the right pick for shooters who want a clear/gray kit and a fast lens-swap interface.
 It is also a quietly excellent daily-wear option for anyone who wants their ballistic glasses to look like sunglasses, not gear.

-Add the Aegis Echo II Elite to your build and see how it enhances your platform.
+Add the Aegis Echo II to your build and see how it enhances your platform.